DDDtools/AdvancedScale/README.md

 ### 5. Flat Mode
 > - #### Planar objects
-> When a flat object is selected, `Flat Mode` is activated. `Face Handles` are displayed only on four sides. `Corner Handles` are displayed in corners
+> When a flat object is selected, `Flat Mode` is activated. `Face Handles` are displayed on only four sides. `Corner Handles` are displayed at the corners
 >
 > <p align="center">
 >   <img src="Images/Gif_7.gif" height="300">
 > </p>
 >
 > - #### Flattened object
-> When an object is flattened to a certain thickness (specified in the plugin settings), `Flat Mode` is activated for `Corner Handles`
+> When an object is flattened below a certain thickness (specified in the plugin settings), `Flat Mode` is activated for `Corner Handles`
 >
 > <p align="center">
 >   <img src="Images/Gif_8.gif" height="300">